Lake Powell Houseboat Photo Workshop

 We will finish the workshop on Sept 11th and be back at Bullfrog Marina no later than 3PM.

 - When you check-out, you will be asked to select the sleeping arrangement you want.
 Depending on how many spots have already been booked, not all options may be available by the time you book.
 None of these options include a private bathroom.

 - 2 Semi-Private double beds in the central common areas (fold-out sofa and dinette).
-For those that want these beds, there is a $300 surcharge.
+For those that want these beds, $200 surcharge.

 - Everyone else will sleep on mattresses on the floor on the top deck.
 This is included in the base price.

 - Four nights lodging aboard the houseboat.
 Private and semi-private rooms add an extra surcharge.